ALHO

 Task

-The management team was looking for a solution that would put all three brands on a common digital footing.
+The management team was looking for a solution that would put all three brands on a shared digital platform.
 Marketing and HR wanted websites that were more than just digital brochures: a clear brand identity, a career section that functions as a recruitment hub, and a system that can be rolled out internationally.
 Technical requirements: a high-performance, future-proof setup in TYPO3 that is based on the modular logic of the company.

 Solution

-Yellow Tree is developing a group-wide multi-site system in TYPO3, on which alho.com, fagsi.com and procontain.com run together.
+Yellow Tree developed a group-wide multi-site system in TYPO3, on which alho.com, fagsi.com and procontain.com run together.
 Each brand has its own homepage, navigation logic and content, but is based on a common set of page modules, templates and components.
 This means that changes and further developments always benefit all three brands at the same time.

 The central design idea is to make the ALHO Group's brand architecture visible without overwhelming users with three completely different worlds.
 Each brand has its own identity, but remains clearly recognisable as part of the group.
 The design therefore works with recurring structures and layout patterns and varies the tone, imagery and focus within this framework depending on the brand.
 This creates a system that strengthens brand identity rather than blurring it – and at the same time remains familiar and easy to use in all three cases.

 The new design translates the modular structure of the ALHO Group into the digital realm: clear grids, strong typography, focused entry points into product worlds and references.
-Prospective customers can quickly understand which solution suits which need – from education and healthcare to office and administrative buildings to temporary space solutions.
+Potential customers can quickly understand which solution suits which need – from education and healthcare to office and administrative buildings to temporary space solutions.
 The websites thus become tools for sales and marketing, not just digital business cards.

 Clear UI, minimalist design language

-The design is minimalist and functional in its implementation.
-A few clearly defined font sizes, plenty of white space and a calm colour scheme give structure to complex content.
+The design is minimalistic and functional in its implementation.
+A few clearly defined font sizes, plenty of white space and a calm color scheme give structure to complex content.
 Navigation, teaser areas and calls to action follow a clear hierarchy so that users are guided between product worlds, references, careers and service offerings rather than jumping between them.
 For marketing and management, this creates a presence that organises the diversity of content rather than further fragmenting it.

 Design and UX for different target groups

-The design takes into account the group's different target groups: decision-makers from local authorities and companies, planners, investors, but also applicants and young professionals.
+The design takes into account the group's different audiences: decision-makers from local authorities and companies, planners, investors, but also applicants and young professionals.
 Entry points are therefore defined by benefits and usage scenarios, not by internal structure.
 Those interested in projects in the education or healthcare sector can immediately see where they need to go, while applicants encounter a consistently designed career section that fits in seamlessly and does not appear out of place.

 One TYPO3 system for three strong brands